Tejas1415/TrackingPixel/README.md

 ## Enhanced Geolocation

-For production use, the system includes code to integrate with geolocation APIs:
+The system includes built-in geolocation capabilities:

-1. Uncomment the geolocation API code in server.js
+1. **geoip-lite database**: Local IP-based geolocation that works without external API calls
+2. **ipaddr.js**: Parsing and identifying IP address types (IPv4/IPv6, public/private)
+3. **ipinfo.io API integration**: As a fallback for more accurate results

+For production use, it's recommended to enhance the geolocation:

-2. Sign up for a service like ipinfo.io, ipapi.co, or similar
+1. Sign up for an API key at ipinfo.io or similar service
-3. Add your API key to the configuration
+2. Update the API key in the getIPGeolocation function in server.js
-4. Deploy to your production server
+3. Deploy to your production server

-This will provide accurate location data including country, city, region, and coordinates.
+The current implementation provides:
+- Basic IP classification (mobile/residential/business networks)
+- Country, city, and region detection
+- Timezone estimation
+- Coordinates (latitude/longitude)
+- Network type detection (IPv4/IPv6)

 ## Security and Privacy Considerations